vene/vene.github.io/content/pages/jobs.md

 Title: Open Positions
 Slug: jobs

-# Open PhD Position

-I am recruiting one PhD candidate in **machine learning for natural language processing** at the University of Amsterdam.
-Apply before Nov 19, 2020.
-Read the details and follow the application instructions [here](https://ivi.uva.nl/shared/uva/en/vacancies/2020/10/20-612-phd-position-in-machine-learning-for-natural-language-processing.html).[ref]The application form has a "number of publications" field.
-I can't remove it.
-Publications are not required, leave that field at zero.[/ref]
+# No open positions at the moment.

+I have recently advertised a position at the UvA on this page.
+The application deadline ended Nov 19, 2020.
+Keeping the text below for applicants to consult.

 This is a ML for NLP position with some topic flexibility.
 Some ideas for linguistic phenomena we might study, depending on your interests, are